orcharhino 6.1 is here!

 - Reworked Inter-Service-Synchronization to export/import content views and repositories from orcharhino Server to another (potentially disconnected) orcharhino Server

-- We have added a guide to use Pulp CLI to debug content on orcharhino Server
+- Guide to use Pulp CLI to debug content on orcharhino Server

 - Procedure to manage orcharhino Subscription Keys

-- We have added a hint to install „python-is-python3“ on Debian 11 before running the „bootstrap.py“ script
+- Tip for installing „python-is-python3“ on Debian 11 before running the „bootstrap.py“ script

 Technical Preview Features

 - We have deprecated orcharhino Clients for SLES 12 SP3 due to SUSE discontinuing maintenance.
-You can continue using existing orcharhino Clients for SLES 12 SP3 or upgrade your hosts to SLES 12 SP4 or SP5. orcharhino contains a job template to perform SLES Service Pack upgrades.
+You can carry on using existing orcharhino Clients for SLES 12 SP3 or upgrade your hosts to SLES 12 SP4 or SP5. orcharhino contains a job template to perform SLES Service Pack upgrades.